GreedYLearner1146/HELA-VFA/README.md

 The backbone for our HELA-VFA is the ResNet-12.

 ## Code Instructions ##
 The codes instructions presented in this github utilized miniImageNet as an example.
-For the other datasets, simply download them and change the address path.
+Instructions for other dataset may be uploaded in the future.

 1) Run the Data_Preparation.py, which consists of the library packages, as well as the train-test split.
 The casting of the images into the respective array format are also performed.
 2) Run the Data_Augmentation.py, which contains the essential transformations for data augmentation.
 These include horizontal and vertical flips, as well as rotations by 90 and 270 degrees, all at a probability of 0.5 (p = 0.5).